cct-datascience/group-procedures/.github/ISSUE_TEMPLATE/onboarding-checklist.md

 When you get your computer...

 -   [ ] Meet with an admin in CCT (Martin Picazzo as of 2023) to get logged into your computer the first time.
--   [ ] Also install software you will need administrative privileges to install.
-It can be helpful to come to this meeting with a list of things you expect to use.
-In future, if you need an admin password to install something, contact Martin to get a temporary password.
+-   [ ] Also install software that you will need administrative privileges to install.
+It can be helpful to come to this meeting with the CCT admin having a list of things you expect to use.
+In the future, if you need an admin password to install something, contact Martin to get a temporary password.

 #### Computer backups